Skip to main content

 Signal B: Company visited my website

-Best for: prioritizing companies already engaging with your site (pricing page visitors, product pages, etc.).
+Best for: prioritizing prospects already engaging with your site (pricing page visitors, product pages, etc.).

 1. Add/select your website, click Display code, then paste the tracking snippet into your website header and deploy the change.

-2. Use Tracker settings to review installed trackers and manage your identification limits (each identified company costs credits).
+2. Use Tracker settings to review installed trackers and manage your identification limits (each identified prospect costs credits).

 3. In settings, you can see active trackers and define the maximum number of companies identified per day.